 We use evidence-based clinical guidelines from nationally recognized authorities to make UM decisions.
 We base decisions on the appropriateness of care and service.
 We review coverage requests to determine if the requested service is a covered benefit under the terms of the member's plan and is being delivered consistently with established guidelines.
+Aetna offers providers an opportunity to present additional information and discuss their cases with a peer-to-peer reviewer as part of the utilization review coverage determination process.
+The timing of the review incorporates state, federal, Centers for Medicare and Medicaid Services (CMS) and National Committee for Quality Assurance (NCQA) requirements.
 If we deny a request for coverage, the member (or a physician acting on the member's behalf) may appeal this decision through the complaint and appeal process.

 Depending on the specific circumstances, the appeal may be made to a government agency, the plan sponsor, or an external utilization review organization that uses independent physician reviewers, as applicable.